 If your flight is delayed and you cannot make the afternoon public ferry, another option is to charter a speedboat.

-Pick up often included by most accommodations on Waigeo
+Pick-up is often included by accommodations on Waigeo

 Most accommodations on Waigeo offer pick-up at the harbour.
 Make sure to arrange this with your accommodation beforehand, and remind them with a message before you depart from Sorong just to be sure.

 Also, note that pick-up rates can be expensive because you might need a private speedboat to get to your homestay.
 Remember to haggle and agree on a price beforehand!